microsoft/OracleToAzure/README.md

 # Project
+This is project is primarliy to track customer issues with any of the following ADS (Azure Data Studio) extensions

+1. Oracle extension
+2. Database Migration Assessment for Oracle (DMAO)
+3. Database Schema Conversion Toolkit (DSCT)
+4. Oracle Migrations

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.